-- a SSAA employee who has been required to take a drug or alcohol test has: - o refused to take the test; or - interfered with the integrity of the test. - a SSAA employee was required to undergo a drug and/ or alcohol test and either; - for the period that suitable test conditions exist for conducting drug or alcohol tests on the employee and a test has not been conducted; or - if tests have been conducted under suitable test conditions but Melbourne Airport has not been notified of the test results.
+- A SSAA employee who has been required to take a drug or alcohol test has: - o Refused to take the test; or - Interfered with the integrity of the test. - A SSAA employee was required to undergo a drug and/ or alcohol test and either; - For the period that suitable test conditions exist for conducting drug or alcohol tests on the employee and a test has not been conducted; or - Tests have been conducted under suitable test conditions but Melbourne Airport has not been notified of the test results.